Geoscientist Career Overview

 - Reading Comprehension: Geoscientists need to be able to understand esoterically-written documents.

 - Communication: Excellent speaking and writing skills will allow you to convey information to your colleagues.
-In addition, strong listening skills will facilitate your understanding of the information colleagues share with you.
+Also, strong listening skills will facilitate your understanding of the information colleagues share with you.

-- Interpersonal Skills: This skill set, which includes the ability to understand non-verbal cues in order to persuade other,s is essential to functioning as a member.
+- Interpersonal Skills: This skill set, which includes the ability to understand non-verbal cues to persuade others is essential to functioning as a member.

 What Employers Will Expect From You